hjoseph777/course-registration-system/README.md

 The application demonstrates:

-1. **Student ID Management** - Shows Integer wrapper class usage and autoboxing behavior
+1. **Student ID Management** - Calculates statistics (sum, average) and validates for duplicate student IDs
-2. **Duplicate Prevention** - Uses HashSet and TreeSet to handle duplicate student registrations
+2. **Duplicate Prevention** - Uses HashSet and TreeSet to handle duplicate student registrations with sorting
-3. **Course Enrollment** - HashMap for tracking enrollment counts with sorting capabilities
+3. **Course Enrollment** - HashMap for tracking enrollment counts with top courses analysis and alphabetical sorting
-4. **Waitlist Processing** - PriorityQueue implementation for handling urgent vs normal requests
+4. **Waitlist Processing** - PriorityQueue for urgent requests and ArrayDeque for normal requests with alternating processing rule

 ## Sample Run